evstigneevnm/overscreening_breakdown/README.md

 As the output you obtain the solution on electrostatic potential $u$ and then using classical electrostatic definition you can also calculate: charge density of EDL, ion concentrations, cumulative charge or differential capacitance.

-For more details we refer to our article [ref to arxiv]
+For more details we refer to our article: https://arxiv.org/abs/2401.13458

 #### Numerical method
 The problem is solved on the $R^+$ domain by using an analytical mapping to the domain [0, pi].